Instacart workers strike as labor unrest grows during coronavirus crisis

-NEW YORK, March 30 (Reuters) - Some of the roughly 200,000 workers at U.S. online grocery delivery company Instacart said they were striking on Monday as labor unrest grows globally over safety and wages for people working through the coronavirus crisis.
+NEW YORK (Reuters) - Some of the roughly 200,000 workers at U.S. online grocery delivery company Instacart said they were striking on Monday as labor unrest grows globally over safety and wages for people working through the coronavirus crisis.

 Workers at an Amazon.com Inc warehouse in Staten Island, New York also plan to walk off the job on Monday.